Internship Opportunities

 INTERNSHIPS IN THE LEGAL DIVISION

-The Legal Division operates as a governmental law office staffed by the Principal Attorney, Human Rights Attorneys, investigators, paralegal and a secretary.
+The Legal Division operates as a governmental law office staffed by the Managing Attorneys, Human Rights Attorneys, investigators, paralegal and a secretary.
 The workload of the Division divides into three general areas: (1) preparing cases for hearing; (2) writing amicus curiae briefs or performing in-house administrative written work; and (3) mediating and investigating discriminatory practice and whistleblower retaliation complaints.
 Interns may concentrate in one area or any combination of areas, but normally see a bit of each during their summer.

 Preparing Cases for Hearing